Extended Workforce Policy

 2.6 Where the level of work is not at a level to meet the criteria set out in 2.3 above and/or where individuals can choose whether or not to undertake the work offered, the University will typically offer the work on a non-employment basis.
 Such workers (sometimes known as ‘casual’ staff) are not employees and are hence not employed on standard University terms and conditions.

-3.1 College/University Services HR teams will advise on the most appropriate contractual arrangement to use and will regularly review and audit practice across the University to seek to ensure best practice is adopted and shared.
-HR will consider the nature of the role and whether there is an objective justification for offering this on either a Fixed Term or Casual basis, recognising that the preference is to offer the highest level of commitment appropriate to any given situation.
+3.1 College/People and Organisational Development (P&OD) Teams will advise on the most appropriate contractual arrangement to use and will regularly review and audit practice across the University to seek to ensure best practice is adopted and shared.
+P&OD will consider the nature of the role and whether there is an objective justification for offering this on either a Fixed Term or Casual basis, recognising that the preference is to offer the highest level of commitment appropriate to any given situation.

 3.2 The University of Glasgow is committed to sharing summary information with its recognised trade unions and will continue to work with Union representatives to regularly review employment practices to ensure these principles are being followed appropriately.

 4.1 As stated in section 2, the University utilises a range of contractual arrangements, reflecting the fact that levels of work are variable and sometimes unpredictable.
 The following sections outline the various contract types and the circumstances in which they are typically used.

 |Open ended employment contracts|